-For tips on how to safely get max ker-ching for your bling, see Gold Selling.
+For tips on how to safely get max kerching for your bling, see Selling Gold for Max Cash.

 If you've no luck through Facebook, consider free local classified sites, where buyers also collect in person and pay cash on collection.

-The king of local classified sites is Gumtree, which covers 50 big UK cities and lets sellers list for free.
+The king of local classified sites is Gumtree, which covers 109 UK cities and counties and lets sellers list for free.
 Interestingly, Gumtree is owned by eBay, but thankfully this hasn't affected its free community-based operations.

 Many MoneySavers rate second-hand site Preloved*, where placing ads is also free.
-Plus try local online forums, Loot and your local paper.
+And you can try local online forums, Loot and your local paper.